nigelhiggs/UFC-data/README.md

 # UFC-data
-This is ML project built in python to analyze UFC fights to better predict and understand how fights are won.
+This is an ML project built in python to analyze UFC fights to better predict and understand how fights are won.